 With the recent surge in COVID-19 cases, employers should refamiliarize themselves with the Emergency Paid Sick Leave benefits as extended in The American Rescue Plan Act originally passed in March 2021.
-While this program is VOLUNTARY for employers, a credit is still allowed against applicable employer payroll taxes equal to 100 percent of the qualified sick leave wages paid by such employer for the respective calendar quarter (up to the $511 per day).
+While this program is VOLUNTARY for employers, credit is still allowed against applicable employer payroll taxes equal to 100 percent of the qualified sick leave wages paid by such employer for the respective calendar quarter (up to $511 per day).
 The credit for qualified family or medical leave wages paid by an employer is up to $200 per day.

 The credit is limited to the employer payroll taxes for such calendar quarters that were paid on wages paid to all employees.
 If such credits exceeded the employer’s payroll tax liability in a given quarter, an advanced refund was permitted to be claimed as an offset to the required tax deposits of the employer.

 Extension of Families First Coronavirus Response Act (FFCRA) Tax Credits